Daemonite/material/docs/components/input-group.md

 Screen readers will have trouble with your forms if you don't include a label for every input.
 For these input groups, ensure that any additional label or functionality is conveyed to assistive technologies.

-The exact technique to be used (`<label>` elements hidden using the `.sr-only` class, or use of the `aria-label`, `aria-labelledby`, `aria-describedby`, `title` or `placeholder` attribute) and what additional information will need to be conveyed will vary depending on the exact type of interface widget you're implementing.
+The exact technique to be used (`<label>` elements hidden using the `.sr-only` class, or use of the `aria-label` and `aria-labelledby` attributes, possibly in combination with `aria-describedby`) and what additional information will need to be conveyed will vary depending on the exact type of interface widget you're implementing.
 The examples in this section provide a few suggested, case-specific approaches.